 This bulletin is being revised to update model years, add additional models and add additional diagnostic information.
 Please discard Corporate Bulletin Number 01-07-30-002D (Section 07 -- Transmission/Transaxle).

-Some customers may comment on one or more of the following conditions: The Malfunction Indicator Lamp (MIL) is ON.
+The Malfunction Indicator Lamp (MIL) is ON.

 The transmission is defaulted to second gear (4L80/85-E).